 When planning your event, it is important to ensure the activities are accessible, inclusive, and welcoming for everyone.
 Consider those living with a disability, parents with prams, carers, older adults, and culturally and linguistically diverse (CALD) communities.

 The above guide provides further information on ensuring your event is accessible and inclusive for all.
 Events held on public land need to ensure the Accessible Events Checklist in the above guide is completed and the items implemented.

 Council has a single-axle trailer available for hire by community groups holding events in the Shire.
 The trailer comes with 4 recycling and 4 garbage wheelie bins, plus bin ‘caps’ to encourage recycling and no-litter messages.

 This is a free resource, available on a first-in, first-served basis, so book well in advance for popular times throughout the year.

 There is also no charge for disposing of the accumulated waste and recycling at Council’s transfer stations.
 Click here for further information and to obtain a copy of the application form.

-An event permit is not required for a wedding ceremony in a public park.
+An event permit is not required for any small family celebration including birthdays, baby showers and wedding ceremonies in a public park.
 Please keep in mind Council cannot reserve an area in the park for you.
 Items should not be pegged into the ground as this can cause underground damage.
 Public parks include Peppertree Park, Moon Reserve and others.
 For those interested in Maddingley Park, this park is not managed by Council so permission needs to be sought from the Committee of Management.